By Woody LaBounty

 ---Natalie Jahraus Cowan, 1978

 Ah. that's me.
 For years I've patrolled the Outer Sunset on Great Highway, La Playa, 47th and 48th Avenues, craning my neck over backyard fences, scrutinizing odd buildings and transposing cable car forms upon each one.
-How can one resist after reading about the famed "Carville", where San Franciscans created homes from abandoned streetcars?
+How can one resist after reading about the famed "Carville," where San Franciscans created homes from abandoned transit cars?

 Charles Stahl, a gripman for the Ellis Street line, showed the potential of the abandoned cars.
 On a lot he purchased at today's 20th Avenue between Judah and Kirkham (then unmarked sand dunes), Stahl connected together three old North Beach & Mission horse-cars he bought for $45.
 He mounted the edifice on stilts to keep it above the shifting sand, and his family moved into their unique abode in the summer of 1895.
 2

 In September of that year, the San Francisco Examiner tracked the various uses of recycled cars: backyard children's playhouses, a real estate office, a shoemaker's shop, and out where the Park and Ocean railway line terminated (at 47th Avenue and today's Lincoln Way), a "coffee saloon".
 This last site is where the seeds of Carville found flower in the beach sand.
 3